-My daughter starts school this week and I’m already stocking up on the Kleenex.
-Kids seem to become walking petri dishes for germs the moment they step inside the classroom, not to mention flu season will be here before we know it.
+Kids seem to become walking petri dishes for germs the moment they step inside the classroom, not to mention we’re worried about them getting sick with the rise of the Delta variant during the COVID-19 pandemic.
 So what’s a paranoid parent to do?
-Put down the Lysol and follow our tips for keeping sickness away this fall.
+Follow our tips for keeping sickness away this fall.

 Keep hands washed and away from faces.